rocketmanv2/github-slideshow/_posts/0000-01-02-rocketmanv2.md

+add layout and text

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hello
+Hello,
-Use the left arrow to go back! add layout and title
+Use the left arrow to go back!